bobbae/gcp/challenges/highest-profit/README.md

 Read a CSV file containing corporate profits over the years and create JSON format data and look for highest profit values in the data.
+Do all the parts.

 ## Part 1